 Products, Collections, and Bundles

 Raw data measurements were captured as digital data objects.
 A common example of a digital data object is a table, which may be either ASCII or binary.
-A DDOR or an RSR can be viewed as a binary table; WEA data are organized into ASCII tables.
+A DDOR or an RSR may be viewed as a binary table; WEA data are organized into ASCII tables.
 Accompanying each digital data object is a description object — ASCII text in an XML document that contains information about the digital data object's structure and content, such as the number of columns and rows in the table, maximum and minimum values, etc.

 One or more digital data objects in a file accompanied by their concatenated description objects in a second file is a 'product'.
-The first file is often called the 'data' and the second is called the 'label'.
+The first file type is often called the 'data' and the second is called the 'label'.
 An aggregation of related products is a 'collection', and an aggregation of related collections is a 'bundle'.

 Products, Collections, and Bundles in the MESSENGER RS RDA

-The MESSENGER RS RDA is one bundle comprising six collections, each of which may have from a few to several thousand products (Figure 1).
-In the MESSENGER RS RDA there are four collections of observational products, one collection of supplementary products that includes eight types of data products, and one collection of 'context' products.
-The last is a collection of 'secondary' products — files that exist elsewhere in PDS4 and that are simply included in the MESSENGER RS RDA by reference.
-Context products provide information about the environment within which the data were collected — the mission organization, the physical spacecraft, the planetary target, etc. A seventh collection contains documents, such as this file; it belongs to a MESSENGER RS document collection in the MESSENGER mission bundle.
+The MESSENGER RS RDA is one bundle comprising five collections, each of which may have from a few to several thousand products (Figure 1).
+In the MESSENGER RS RDA there are four collections of observational products and one collection of supplementary products, which includes eight types of data products.

+RS documents, such as this file ,belong to a MESSENGER RS document collection in the MESSENGER mission bundle.
+Context products, which provide information on the mission, spacecraft, RS instrument, etc., are hosted and maintained by the PDS Engineering Node.

 Logical and Version Identifiers

 Each bundle, collection, and product in PDS4 is uniquely identified by a 'logical identifier' (LID) and a version identifier (VID); the combination is known as a versioned logical identifier (LIDVID).
 Bundle LIDs are constructed using four fields — e.g., urn:nasa:pds:mess-rs-raw for the MESSENGER RS RDA.
 Collection LIDs have a fifth field appended — e.g., urn:nasa:pds:mess-rs-raw:data-tnf for the collection of MESSENGER TNFs.
 Product LIDs have a sixth field— e.g., urn:nasa:pds:mess-rs-raw:data-tnf:071550900sc236dss63_tnf.
 Note that a single colon ":" separates fields in a LID.
 The VID has two fields — major and minor version numbers separated by a single period — e.g., 2.0.
 The VID is appended to the LID by a double colon "::".
-VIDs can be applied to bundle, collection, and product LIDs.
+VIDs may be applied to bundle, collection, and product LIDs.
 The product LIDVID urn:nasa:pds:mess-rs-raw:data-tnf:071550900sc236dss63_tnf::2.0 identifies the second version (0th, or original, sub-version) of the TNF product 071550900sc236dss63_tnf.
 Note that the LIDVID is a unique logical identifier; it does not necessarily imply a physical storage location, such as in a computer directory or folder (although they are often closely related).

 Figure 1.
 The MESSENGER RS RDA contains four collections of observational data — DDOR, ODF, RSR, and TNF (upper left) — and one collection of supplementary data (shown here in the lower left as CALIB), which contains about 800 files of eight different types — ANT, ION, LTF, MDM, MPD, SFF, TRO, and WEA.
-The MESSENGER RS RDA also contains a collection of context products, which are links (dashed lines) to the actual files in a PDS Engineering Node (EN) bundle (lower right).
-Finally, RS RDA documents are members of an RS document collection in the MESSENGER Mission bundle (upper right).
+Many MESSENGER RS RDA labels reference context products in the Engineering Node (EN) Context bundle (lower right).
+Finally, MESSENGER RS RDA documents are members of an RS document collection in the MESSENGER Mission bundle (upper right).

 Archive Physical Structure